muskan70/HLDSolutions/UniqueIdGenerator.md

 2. **Highly Available and Reliable**: As Id plays an important role in application, it should be highly available and reliable to proceed other application tasks.

 ### Points to discuss
+> **Multi master replication**
-> **Multi master replication**: auto increment feature of database increasing ID by k(no of database servers)
+> - auto increment feature of database increasing ID by k(no of database servers)
-> - not good in case of multiple data centres, IDs dont increment with time, issue with servers added or removed.<br>
+> - not good in case of multiple data centres, IDs dont increment with time, issue with servers added or removed.

+> **UUID**
-> **UUID**: 128 bit length, simple to generate and independent of other servers, easily scaled, low probabilty of collision
+> - 128 bit length, simple to generate and independent of other servers, easily scaled, low probabilty of collision
-> - cannot be sorted wrt time, non numeric.<br>
+> - cannot be sorted wrt time, non numeric.

+> **Ticket server**
-> **Ticket server**: using centralized single server for generating unique numeric IDs
+> - using centralized single server for generating unique numeric IDs
 > - Single point of failure

 ### Best Approach - Twitter snowflake Approach